jesusgomeznuz/canicasbrawl/README.md

 # CanicasBrawl

 ## Introduction
 **CanicasBrawl** is a Unity-based project that combines simulation mechanics, music, and visual storytelling.
 The primary goal is to provide a unique and exciting experience through interactions with marbles, songs, and iconic characters.

-Additionally, the project integrates **Python automation scripts** to optimize content generation, from videos to detailed statistics.
+A key feature of the project is its integration of **Python automation scripts**, which streamline content generation, from videos to detailed statistics.
+These scripts work together to process race data (`winner_log.csv`), manage song queues (`log_canciones.csv`), and synchronize audio with visual content, ensuring a seamless and dynamic experience.

 ---